cedtwo/n_circular_array/README.md

 - Element retrieval by `N` dimensional index, range or slice.
 - Element insertion to the front or back of any axis.
 - `N` dimensional translation over a source array.
+- Element iteration in sequentual or contiguous order.
 - Support for external types through `AsRef<[T]>` and `AsMut<[T]>`.
 - Optimized for contiguous memory.
 - Thorough testing for arrays of smaller dimensionality.